-How to Prepare for a Data Engineer Interview
+How to Prepare for a Data Engineering Interview in 2024

 Overview

-Preparing for a data engineering interview is so difficult because there’s a wide range of subjects that can come up.
+The data engineer interview preparation is so difficult because there’s a wide range of subjects that can come up.
 You can expect everything from advanced SQL window functions, to system design case studies.

 That’s why it’s essential that you narrow down what you plan to study, and build an interview prep plan that’s built for the role.
 Here’s a simple study process for data engineering interviews: